Testing modified gravity with the eccentric neutron star--black hole merger GW200105: acknowledgments

 \section{acknowledgments}

-We are grateful to Khun Sang Phukon, Geraint Pratten, and Lluc Planas for useful comments on our draft.
 Computational resources have been provided by the supercomputing facilities of the Universit{\'e} catholique de Louvain (CISM/UCL) and the Consortium des Équipements de Calcul Intensif en F{\'e}d{\'e}ration Wallonie Bruxelles (C{\'E}CI) funded by the Fond de la Recherche Scientifique de Belgique (F.R.S.-FNRS) under convention 2.5020.11 and by the Walloon Region.
 We have used \numpy~\cite{Harris:2020xlr}, \scipy~\cite{Virtanen:2019joe}, \matplotlib~\cite{Hunter:2007ouj} for analyses and preparing the figures in the manuscript.
 This research has made use of data or software obtained from the Gravitational Wave Open Science Center (gwosc.org), a service of the LIGO Scientific Collaboration, the Virgo Collaboration, and KAGRA.
 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation, as well as the Science and Technology Facilities Council (STFC) of the United Kingdom, the Max-Planck-Society (MPS), and the State of Niedersachsen/Germany for support of the construction of Advanced LIGO and construction and operation of the GEO600 detector.
 Additional support for Advanced LIGO was provided by the Australian Research Council.
 Virgo is funded, through the European Gravitational Observatory (EGO), by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale di Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by institutions from Belgium, Germany, Greece, Hungary, Ireland, Japan, Monaco, Poland, Portugal, Spain.
 KAGRA is supported by Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan Society for the Promotion of Science (JSPS) in Japan; National Research Foundation (NRF) and Ministry of Science and ICT (MSIT) in Korea; Academia Sinica (AS) and National Science and Technology Council (NSTC) in Taiwan.